 From time to time it depending on the situation, it is nice to have the ability to operate the winch remotely.

-But the remote that comes with stock winches are usually wired, or it comes with no remote at all, just a rocker switch.
+But the remote that comes with stock winches is usually wired or with no remote, just a rocker switch.

 Some brands offer wireless remote upgrades for their winches.
 Or, you can get a universal kit provided by companies like Cabelas and others.
 The universal kits will work with most ATV winches on the market.

-Look for a model that automatically powers off when you are not using the remote.
-It’s easy to forget to turn off a manual switch with a dead battery as a result.
+Look for a model that automatically powers off when not using the remote.
+It’s easy to forget to turn off a manual switch, resulting in a drained battery.

 Wireless winch remotes left in the ON position will draw a small current from the ATV battery.
 This is, in fact, a widespread cause for ATV batteries that keeps draining.